benhaim23/Capstone-Project/README.md

 # Final Takeaways and Recommendations
 The concluding section synthesizes the findings, underscoring XGBoost's prowess in predicting Bitcoin prices with the highest R-Squared value.
 Random Forest also performs well, with a reasonably high R-squared score.
 However, the Neural Network model appears to underperform compared to other models, possibly due to its complexity, hyperparameter tuning, and data size considerations.
 Additionally, the significant correlations between features, especially Twitter sentiment data, and Bitcoin prices are highlighted.
 Recommendations are provided, suggesting traders and investors integrate such sentiment metrics to make more informed investment decisions.

-# Expected Outcomes and Impact:
+# Overall Impact:
-This study has the potential to reveal insights about the influence of public sentiment on Bitcoin prices.
+This study has revealed insights about the influence of public sentiment on Bitcoin prices.
 The predictive models built from this research are beneficial to investors, providing a more holistic view of market conditions by incorporating public sentiment.
 This project also contributes to the broader field of study regarding the influence of social media on financial markets.

 # License
 This project is licensed under the [MIT License](LICENSE).